ML-Memory-Profiling-Group/blog_v2/src/content/note/en/intro-to-llm/index.md

 | **Eigen**                 | 440        | 2   | 3   | 5   | 1          | 1          |
 | **CCCL**                  | 8          | 1   | 1   | 4   | 1          | 1          |

 If we compare the two implementations in forward process, it is obvious that the Eigen version launches more kernels, especially in the attention.
 In the CCCL version, it is implemented in a way that all the computation is fused in one global kernel.
 Only big ranges, like mlp and attention, will employ some helper device kernels.
 Whereas the kernel launches in Eigen are not explicit.
 In other words, the number of kernels and their grid/block sizes are dependent on the implementation of Eigen.
 It is not guaranteed that each assignment of Eigen will generate only one kernel, and that’s why generally the Eigen version launches more kernels than the CCCL version.
-This is the reason why most ranges of Eigen llm.cpp launch more kernels than the CCCL one.

 However, this still doesn’t explain why the Eigen version of llm.cpp shows such an enormous attention range with 440 kernel launches—far more than any other range.
 The primary cause lies in the inefficient use of nested for loops within the implementation.Below is a pseudo-code example illustrating how the attention module is structured in Eigen’s llm.cpp: